demergor/ngramizer/README.md

     - unicode: *unicode letters and digits (without emojis or symbols)*

     - nonletters: *everything except letters from the German alphabet*

+*Note: spaces are not removed in any of the pre-specified regex patterns*

 ***